 Weekly Gem #43 Ethyl receives Regular visits by a 57 Chevy

-Location: This 'hidden gem' is in the middle of downtown St. Paul, Nebraska (see Clue Me! beta map ).
-It's a great example of a gem that most people would enjoy, that would take only a few minutes to see and appreciate, and that 99 times out of 100 people completely overlook.
-But if you're driving through St. Paul, it's just one block off main street, and about a 1 minute detour if you're driving through on 281.
+Location: This 'hidden gem' is in the middle of downtown St. Paul, Nebraska (see Clue Me! map).
+If you're driving through St. Paul, it's just one block off main street, and about a 1 minute detour if you're driving through on 281.
 So stop by for a look, and maybe a trip down memory lane.

 You will probably notice the Ethyl pump, and maybe wonder why we don't see that type of gasoline anymore.
 The reason is that it wasn't named after great aunt Ethyl, but was shorthand for tetraethyllead, an additive that kept engines from knocking.
 When lead was phased out as a gasoline additive, this particular Ethyl became a relic from the past.